Premier League Darts 2026: Predicted line-up and wildcard candidates

 Who will play in Premier League Darts 2026?
 Predicted line-up and wildcards to join Luke Littler, Luke Humphries and more

-Luke Humphries will defend his title as one of the automatic qualifiers for the tour, with the PDC able to name four wildcard picks off the back of the World Darts Championship at Alexandra Palace
+Luke Humphries will defend his title as one of the automatic qualifiers for the 16-week tour, with four wildcard picks to be announced following the World Darts Championship

-The Premier League Darts 2026 will follow the World Darts Championship at Alexandra Palace with Luke Humphries aiming to defend his title.
+The Premier League Darts 2026 will follow jot on the heels of the World Darts Championship at Alexandra Palace with Luke Humphries aiming to defend his title.

-The coveted places will be settled following the final, with Luke Littler, Ryan Searle, Gary Anderson and Gian Van Veen competing for a record £1m prize and the prestigious trophy.
+The coveted places will be settled this afternoon after Luke Littler thrashed Gian Van Veen 7-1 in the final to claim back-to-back world titles and pocket the record £1m prize.

-There is big money up for grabs across the 16-week league phase, before the play-offs kick in with the finale settled at The O2 Arena, London.
+There is big money up for grabs across the 16-week league phase of the Premier League, before the play-offs kick in with the finale settled at The O2 Arena, London.

 A total purse of £1,250,000 will see the overall winner pick up £350,000, with a £10,000 bonus available at each weekly stop, with Antwerp, Belgium a new venue this year.